 Cannabidiol does not bind to CB1 receptors

-CBD interacts with CB1 receptors which are responsible for pain management.
-It also interacts with CB2 receptors found in your body systems that impact inflammation and relaxation.
+CBD interacts with CB1 receptors to bring about the benefits such as pain management.
+It also interacts with CB2 receptors found in your body systems such as immunity for reduced inflammation and relaxation.

 However, the action of cannabidiol is quite different from that of tetrahydrocannabinol or THC.
 While THC bind to the CB1 receptors, CBD does not, and hence the different effects.
 This fact is actually what makes CBD non-psychoactive.
 It means that you will not get high from consuming CBD.